-- · The Title I Staff will provide technical assistance to all Title I schools in May to review the Title I, Part A requirements for parental involvement as it relates to increasing student achievement, including best practices. - Title I Resource provides each school with a jump drive containing the following files: DOE PIP school template, Title I requirements, sample letters to parents, Title I Annual Meeting Toolkit from DOE, parent involvement strategies to increase student achievement, and other resources. - Title I schools posted the call for stakeholders for parent involvement and formed a Parent Involvement Planning Team (PIPT) which may include two parents, two teachers, a guidance counselor, a lead teacher, the school parent involvement paraprofessional, a community partner, and an administrator.
-On May 1, 2014 each school's PIPT attended an all day district Title I PIPT training covering the following topics: six types of parental involvement and their benefits; the "The Road Map to Success", website resources for parents, strategies for working with ELL families, using data to develop action strategies, overall most effective practices; review of SY13-14 school compact and school and district PIP, funds availability and usage, and time for action plan development.
-Barriers, research-based best practices, current data and SY13-14 plan review/evaluation/revision were used to develop goals and strategies for SY14-15.
+- · The Title I Staff will provide technical assistance to all Title I schools in May to review the Title I, Part A requirements for parental involvement as it relates to increasing student achievement, including best practices. - · Title I Resource provides each school with a jump drive containing the following files: DOE PIP school template, Title I requirements, sample letters to parents, Title I Annual Meeting Toolkit from DOE, parent involvement strategies to increase student achievement, and other resources. - Title I schools posted the call for stakeholders for parent involvement and formed a Parent Involvement Planning Team (PIPT) which may include two parents, two teachers, a guidance counselor, a lead teacher, the school parent involvement paraprofessional, a community partner, and an administrator.
+On May 1, 2015 each school's PIPT attended an all day district Title I PIPT training covering the following topics: six types of parental involvement and their benefits; the "Good Parent Strategies-Setting the GPS for a New Generation of Parents", website resources for parents, using technology to reach families, strategies for working with ELL families, using data to develop action strategies, overall most effective practices; review of SY14-15 school compact and school and district PIP, funds availability and usage, and time for action plan development.
+Barriers, research-based best practices, current data and SY14-15 plan review/evaluation/revision were used to develop goals and strategies for SY15-16.
 Subgroups were assigned and are responsible for a goal and implementing corresponding strategies.
 The school level PIPT will meet monthly or quarterly to review, revise and evaluate plan strategies.
 The PIPT will garner support from stakeholders to implement strategies.
 In the fall the SAC will review the PIP and offer suggestions.
 The PIPT will then approve the PIP.
-As members leave the committee they, will be replaced and trained.
+As members leave the committee, they will be replaced and trained.